chaijs/chai-change/README.md

 ## Changelog

+### 2.1

+Promise support - thanks to (@talyssonoc)[https://github.com/talyssonoc]!

+Both the `getValue` and `affect` functions can now return promises.
+The expectation also returns a promise when used with promises, which can be used directly with mocha etc.

 ### 2.0

 - *BREAKING CHANGE* Change whole API from `change` to `alter` to avoid the `.change` method added to chai in `chai@2.0.0`.